citusdata/citus/README.md

 When you send a query in which all (co-located) distributed tables have the same filter on the distribution column, Citus will automatically detect that and send the whole query to the worker node that stores the data.
 That way, arbitrarily complex queries are supported with minimal routing overhead, which is especially useful for scaling transactional workloads.
 If queries do not have a specific filter, each shard is queried in parallel, which is especially useful in analytical workloads.
 The Citus distributed executor is adaptive and is designed to handle both query types at the same time on the same system under high concurrency, which enables large-scale mixed workloads.

+As of Citus 11.0, the schema and metadata of distributed tables and reference tables are automatically synchronized to all the nodes in the cluster.
+That way, you can connect to any node to run distributed queries.
+Schema changes and cluster administration still need to go through the coordinator.

 ## When to use Citus